The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 Obstacle 5: The Feedback Button Trap (A Triple Trap)

-With progressive cards working, I added buttons for users to give feedback on response quality.
-However, getting these buttons to work involved stepping into 3 traps.
+With the progressive card working, we added buttons for users to provide feedback on answer quality.
+However, getting these buttons to work meant falling into 3 traps.

 Trap 1: action.function Must Be the Full Endpoint URL